Quiz: What is my child’s play personality?

 • Holding a toilet paper tube like a spyglass

-2) Rough And Tumble Play
+2) Rough-and-Tumble Play

 Have you ever seen children chasing each other, wrestling, or playfully pushing?
-That’s rough and tumble play.
+That’s rough-and-tumble play.
 It involves physical contact and can sometimes look like fighting.
 But it’s not aggressive or harmful; everyone involved is having fun.

-Rough and tumble play helps children develop gross motor skills, coordination, and spatial awareness.
+Rough-and-tumble play helps children develop gross motor skills, coordination, and spatial awareness.
 It also teaches them about boundaries, self-control, and empathy.

 It can look like: